-Susan Gage Caterers is committed to being a responsible environmental steward while delivering the highest level of catering services.
-Sustainable practices have long been a priority for us and starting in 2007 we began making significant changes to our business to integrate green practices into our operations and our event offerings.
-Every year look for new ways to be even more sustainable in all aspects of our business – even going as far as to construct our own compost bin, build our own herb and vegetable garden at our main commissary, and partner with a local farmer to provide the best in local and seasonal ingredients.
+SG is committed to being a responsible steward of the environment while delivering the highest level of catering services.
+Sustainable practices have long been a priority for us.
+Starting in 2007 we began making significant changes to our business to integrate green practices into our operations and our event offerings.
+Every year, we look for new ways to be even more sustainable in all aspects of our business – even going as far as to construct our own compost bin, build our own herb and vegetable garden at our main commissary, and partner with local farmers to provide the best in local and seasonal ingredients.

-If greening your event is a priority, we have the expertise and resources to create an event for you that is of the highest quality while minimizing your environmental impact.
-Whether you desire a menu of local or seasonal foods, all organic, or just want to green-up specific parts of your menu or event, our comprehensive green checklist will allow you to select which elements of your event you want to “greenify” that also fall within your event budget.
-Susan Gage Caterers has partnered with D.C. area farmer Georgia Ravitz of East Lynn and Fair Oaks Farms to design our event menus in conjunction with Georgia’s year-round harvesting schedule so that we might offer our clients truly local ingredients at the moment of optimal freshness and availability.
+If greening your event is a priority, we have the expertise and resources to create an event for you of the highest quality while minimizing your environmental impact.
+Whether you desire a menu of local, seasonal, organic foods, or just want to green-up specific parts of your menu, our comprehensive green checklist will allow you to select which elements of your event you want to “greenify” that also fall within your budget.
+SG has partnered with local farms to design our event menus so that we might offer our clients truly local ingredients at the moment of optimal freshness and availability.
 For more information on how to green your event, contact firstname.lastname@example.org

-In 2008 we began working with DC-based environmental consulting firm Green Living Consulting and received a Silver Rating for our green efforts based on their certification, which looked at how sustainable we were in the areas of Energy, Water, Waste, Air Quality, Transportation, and promoting Eco-Awareness.
+In 2008, we began working with DC-based environmental consulting firm Green Living Consulting, receiving a Silver Rating for our sustainable efforts in the areas of Energy, Water, Waste, Air Quality, Transportation, and promoting Eco-Awareness.